 “You should never have an empty box.
 It should always have some kind of notification, like 'Your search results are empty.
 Try this instead.’
 You want to give them another thing to grab onto or a little signal to follow.”

-Put tools for similar tasks in proximity.
+Put tools for similar tasks in proximity

 “This is especially important if you’re designing a complex, nonlinear tool with an open user flow.
 When the user can go in a thousand different directions at any time, it’s really important to consider, ‘What tasks is the user trying to do?’
-Then consider how you solve those problems and design the UX so the items they need are in close proximity to the others.”
+Then consider how you solve those problems and design the UX so the items they need are in close proximity to the others." — Matthew Traul

-Basically: If you expect it to be there, it should be there.
+The rule: If you expect it to be there, it should be there.

-Don’t give your users everything all at once.
+Don't give your users everything all at once

 This is the principle of progressive disclosure.
 Avoid confusing users by showing them every possible option all at once.
-Doing so is unhelpful because it doesn’t show them where to go next.

 Instead, take Christine's advice: